lowRISC/opentitan/util/ipgen/README.md

 Ipgen is a tool to produce IP blocks from IP templates.

-IP templates are highly customizable IP blocks which need to be pre-processed before they can be used in a hardware design.
+IP templates are highly customizable IP blocks which are pre-processed to render blocks that can be used in a hardware design.
-In the pre-processing ("rendering"), which is performed by the ipgen tool, templates of source files, written in the Mako templating language, are converted into "real" source files.
+The templates of the source files are written in the Mako templating language, and are rendered by the ipgen tool to become the actual source files.
 The templates can be customized through template parameters, which are available within the templates.

 Ipgen is a command-line tool and a library.